 “What’s going on,” I asked, my relief slowly fading.

-“Negative, hanger shields broke, stuck on blue, no time to fix,” the chief groaned.
+“Negative.
+Hanger shields broke, stuck on blue, no time to fix,” the chief groaned.

 “Arnan Quanbar chuai!
 Tiefa nabeitunxiag!
 Muxi Olonqu Gixois Xoisar Qabgar!”

-“What did they say?”
+“Now what?”
 I turned to look at Aria, her face had turned as white as her exosuit.

 “High Command orders!
 Accept extraction!
 Take Ancient Atlas Stone Warrior!”